futurice/android-best-practices/README.md

 # Best practices in Android development

 Lessons learned from Android developers in [Futurice](http://www.futurice.com).
 Avoid reinventing the wheel by following these guidelines.
-If you are interested in iOS or Windows Phone development, be sure to check also our [**iOS Good Practices**](https://github.com/futurice/ios-good-practices) and [**Windows client Good Practices**](https://github.com/futurice/win-client-dev-good-practices) documents.
+If you are interested in iOS or Windows Phone development, be sure to check also our [**iOS Good Practices**](https://github.com/futurice/ios-good-practices) and [**Windows App Development Best Practices**](https://github.com/futurice/windows-app-development-best-practices) documents.

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-android--best--practices-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/1091)